Today see’s the release of the 6th Jersey Multi-Agency Public Protection Arrangements (JMAPPA) 2016 Annual Report.

-These statistics form part of JMAPPA’s Annual Report 2014, which outlines the work of the group, as well as the numbers and levels of those they manage.
+These statistics form part of JMAPPA’s 2016 Annual Report, which outlines the work of the group, as well as the numbers and levels of those they manage.

 The Jersey Multi-Agency Public Protection Arrangements, or JMAPPA, was set up in 2011 after the implementation of the Sex Offenders (Jersey) Law 2010 to manage sexual, violent or dangerous offenders, together with potentially dangerous persons.

-It is a group made of a number of agencies including the Police, Probation, the Prison and Customs and Immigration, with support from Home Affairs, Housing, Health and Social Services, Education, Sport and Culture.
+It is a group made up of a number of agencies including the Police, Probation, the Prison and Customs and Immigration, with support from Home Affairs, Housing, Health and Social Services & Education.
 A number of “interested parties” are also involved, including the Honorary Police.

 You are being redirected to an automatically translated version of the States of Jersey Police website.